SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-Yash-Jain.md

 timeout : float,optional
-    The timeout, in seconds.If None, timeout will be read from configuration settings. shahash : str
+    The timeout, in seconds.If None, timeout will be read from configuration settings. hash : str
-    SHA hash code with which the downloaded file will be compared with. filename : str
+    Hash code with which the downloaded file will be compared with. filename : str
     the local name of the downloaded file.